ayaalsabahi/Half-Court-Shop-Game/README.md

 pepperoni using force
 	2. Contains some grey boxing for the kitchen
 	3. Contains some aspects of the 3D walk around for the home page
 	4. Includes keeping track of the score count

+Attributions:
+    Parts of code for tossing from SpeedTutor Tutorial